Wooden Crosses

 A very popular style of cross today is what is known as the layered wood cross.
 This is a cross that is made of narrow strips of several different types of contrasting woods, often exotic woods, showing off the colors of the various types of wood as they come together to make a cross that is like multiple crosses; yet put together to make one very attractive unit.

 The key to making this sort of cross is the base cross that it is all fastened to.
 Other than that part, everything is miter cuts and gluing.
-But that base cross must be strong, with the arms at exactly perpendicular to each other, so that it will provide support for the other pieces and so that the mitered joints on the other pieces come together perfectly.
-In order to make that possible, the central cross must be lap jointed, with a tight-fitting lap joint, for strength.
+But that base cross must be strong, with the arms exactly perpendicular to each other, so that it will provide support for the other pieces and so that the mitered joints on the other pieces come together perfectly.
+To make that possible, the central cross must be lap jointed, with a tight-fitting lap joint, for strength.

 layered cross, wooden